peuBouzon/rtsp-multi-capturer/README.md

 # rtsp-multi-capturer
-Package to read multiple cameras synchronously.
+Package to read multiple cameras with no delay between them.
 Based on OpenCV.

 Features:
-- Synchronous capture of rtsp streams or webcams,
+- Asynchronous capture of rtsp streams or webcams,
 - Ajustable frame frate,
 - Automatic reconnection.